IanMadd/academic/content/portfolio/Data_Tables.md

 # Create a data table {#create}

-The `data.table` command creates a data table in this format:
+The `data.table` command creates data tables in this format:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`data.table(NameColumn1 = (some_data), NameColumn2 = (some_other_data),...)`